As hyper-conservative media surged, Republicans’ trust in news cratered

 Immigrant eyes

 Studies show that America’s trust in the media is at an all-time low, and has been trending lower for more than a decade.
 And though it’s been an ongoing topic and issue for several years, growing distrust in the media has accelerated so abruptly that the situation now borders on alarming.
-Not helping matters has been the dizzying pace of attacks by our new president, who’s assault on the press has intensified to such a height that he recently even referred to the news media as the “enemy of the American people.”
+Not helping matters has been the dizzying pace of attacks by our new president, whose assault on the press has intensified to such a height that he recently even referred to the news media as the “enemy of the American people.”

 To quantify things, a September 2016 study released by Gallup showed that only 32 percent of Americans said they trusted the media.
 This was down from 40 percent a year earlier and 50 percent in 2005.
 In the late 1990s and early 2000s that figure generally hovered in the low-to-mid- 50s.
 But is it really all Americans that increasingly distrust the media?
 Well, not exactly.
 Gallup further broke the figures down by political party, revealing some telling results.